Case Western Reserve University: Case Quad

 The Case Quadrangle, known also to students as the Engineering Quad, contains most engineering and science buildings, notably the John D. Rockefeller Physics Building.
 The Case Quad also houses administration buildings, including Adelbert Hall.
 The Michelson–Morley experiment occurred here, commemorated by a marker and the Michelson-Morley Memorial Fountain.
 The southernmost edge consists of athletic areas—Adelbert Gymnasium, Van Horn Field and the Veale Convocation, Recreation and Athletic Center (commonly referred to as the Veale Center).
 The Veale Center houses the Horsburgh Gymnasium and the Veale Natatorium.

 Mather Quad

 Kelvin Smith Library is the main library of Case Western Reserve.

 The Flora Stone Mather Quadrangle is located north of Euclid Avenue between East Blvd., East 115th Street, and Juniper Road.
 The Flora Stone Mather College Historic District is more strictly defined by the area between East Blvd, Bellflower Road, and Ford Road north of Euclid Avenue.
-Named for the philanthropist wife of prominent industrialist Samuel Mather and sister-in-law of the famous statesman John Hay, the Mather Quad is home to Weatherhead School of Management, School of Law, Mandel School of Applied Social Sciences, and many departments of the College of Arts and Sciences.
+Named for the philanthropist wife of prominent industrialist Samuel Livingston Mather II and sister-in-law of the famous statesman John Hay, the Mather Quad is home to Weatherhead School of Management, School of Law, Mandel School of Applied Social Sciences, and many departments of the College of Arts and Sciences.